Hi! I am Celina. I am a career and executive coach, and the host of the podcast, Live Your Dream.

 As I looked back on my life, out of all the things I’ve done, I realized the ones that brought me true joy all had common themes.
 I learned that they all involved people and stories.
 I believe stories are powerful in inspiring and encouraging people as I’ve experienced in my own life.

-Celina Lee is a career coach, podcast host, writer, and lawyer, and is passionate about helping people to pursue their dreams and live a life doing what they love.
-She coaches many professionals on their career development, and has given speeches and delivered workshops in many countries.
+Celina Lee is a globally recognized career coach, podcast host, writer, and lawyer.
+With a passion for helping people to pursue their dreams and live a life doing what they love, she coaches many professionals on their career development, and has given speeches and delivered workshops in many countries.

 On her podcast, Live Your Dream with Celina Lee, she interviews inspirational people from diverse industries about what they have learned in their journeys in life and career.
-The podcast has listeners from 70 countries around the world.
+The podcast has listeners from over 100 countries around the world.

 She is the founder of Give One Dream, a global movement that inspires people to pursue and achieve their dreams.
 She has collected and shared dreams from people all over the world, and created Live Your Dream coaching program for students in which they experience an inspirational journey of making their dream a reality.